 If these cases can be filed and won, consumers may be entitled to compensation for repairs to their panoramic sunroofs.
 Furthermore, the sunroof problems are reportedly putting drivers at risk for serious injuries and accidents – and a successful class action lawsuit could require the car makers to adequately disclose and repair the alleged defects.

-So far, only Kia and Hyudai have been hit with class action lawsuits over the exploding sunroof issue.
-We believe, however, that additional lawsuits could follow due to the wide range of vehicles reportedly affected by the problem.
+Kia and Hyundai, among others, have been hit with class action lawsuits over the exploding sunroof issue.
+We believe additional lawsuits could follow due to the wide range of vehicles reportedly affected by the problem.

 It has been reported that car manufacturers are under increasing pressure to make cars with better fuel mileage and, as a result, are using thinner glass and lighter materials for the frames surrounding the sunroofs.
 It is believed that this design may be what’s putting the cars at risk.